official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Tuesday 21 January 2003, Q 117.
 228 Letter Manning to Rice, 24 January 2003, [untitled] attaching ‘Note’.

-84

-The Report of the Iraq Inquiry631.
-UK policy rested on the assumption that:
+631. UK policy rested on the assumption that:

 in Iraq;

-•  the US would provide effective leadership of the immediate post‑conflict effort
+*  the US would provide effective leadership of the immediate post‑conflict effort
-•  the conditions would soon be in place for UK military withdrawal;
+*  the conditions would soon be in place for UK military withdrawal;
-•  after a short period of US‑led, UN‑authorised military occupation, the UN would administer and provide a framework for the reconstruction of post‑conflict Iraq;
+*  after a short period of US‑led, UN‑authorised military occupation, the UN would administer and provide a framework for the reconstruction of post‑conflict Iraq;
-•  substantial international support would follow UN authorisation; and
+*  substantial international support would follow UN authorisation; and
-•  reconstruction and the political transition to Iraqi rule would proceed in a secure
+*  reconstruction and the political transition to Iraqi rule would proceed in a secure

 environment.

 632. Mr Blair was already aware that those assumptions concealed significant risks:

-•  UK officials assessed that the Office of Reconstruction and Humanitarian Assistance (ORHA), the US body that would assume responsibility for the immediate post‑invasion administration of Iraq, was not up to the task.
+*  UK officials assessed that the Office of Reconstruction and Humanitarian Assistance (ORHA), the US body that would assume responsibility for the immediate post‑invasion administration of Iraq, was not up to the task.
-•  Significant differences remained between UK and US positions on UN
+*  Significant differences remained between UK and US positions on UN
-•  International partners were scarce and thought to be unlikely to come forward
+*  International partners were scarce and thought to be unlikely to come forward
-•  UK officials recognised that occupying forces would not remain welcome for long
+*  UK officials recognised that occupying forces would not remain welcome for long

 involvement, and between the UK and the UN.